jobackman/rpg-archive/docs/horror-noir/cases/1921-17-21_the-kesaia-mason-documents.md

 Man lyckas hitta lite texter som beskriver det Stephen såg som en Ghoul och det matchar lite vad James såg i kloaken.

 Man somnade ca 01:00 och hade en lös plan på att gå tillbaka till butiken dan efter.

+---

+Vad vi fann om Ghouls bland Emilias dokument:

+### Gouls
+Ghouls are creatures that dwell in subterranean realms, shunning the light of day.

+### Physical Characteristics:
+Ghouls possess a disturbing physical appearance, with pallid, corpse-like skin tightly stretched over their emaciated bodies.
+They have elongated limbs, granting them exceptional agility and speed.
+Their eyes, sunken and gleaming with an unnatural intelligence, add to their unsettling visage.

+### Dietary Habits:
+One of the defining features of ghouls is their insatiable appetite for the deceased.
+These creatures are known to frequent burial grounds, crypts, and ancient catacombs, where they unearth and feast upon freshly interred corpses.
+This gruesome diet is believed to grant them a form of immortality, allowing them to absorb the memories and experiences of the deceased.

+### Society and Secrecy:
+Ghouls are reclusive beings that exist on the periphery of human society.
+They are adept at concealing their existence, making them elusive and mysterious.
+Within their hidden enclaves, ghouls are rumored to possess knowledge of forbidden rituals and ancient lore.

+### Encounters and Consequences:
+Interactions with ghouls are rare and fraught with peril.
+Those who encounter them often experience madness or are drawn into the abyss of the unknown.

 ## Session 4
 Morgon.
 Rapporterar in till the dean.